alidadasb/LibraryApp/README.md

 3- They can search for available books
 4- They can reserve new books

-Intention is simply -- "really no intention for coding it this way"
+Intention was simply Just For Fun (JFF)

 How to use it: